ahammer/dart_board/README.md

 ## Concept

 All routes should be URL renderable.
+Anything on the
-Anonymous routes should be possible too (but no link sharing), e.g. yourapplication.com/#/_A73FH8 (e.g. to push locally a route at runtime dynamically)
+TODO: Anonymous routes should be possible too (but no link sharing), e.g. yourapplication.com/#/_UNIQUE_ROUTE_NAME (e.g. to push locally a route at runtime dynamically)
 Routes that start with _ will be "private".

 Concept of Routes